askalione/xdocumentor/README.md

 # XDocumentor

-Markdown generator for C# projects.
+.NET Core Markdown generator for C# projects.
 The initial data for generation are the .dll files (compiled project) and .xml (xml comments in the project compiled by Visual Studio).

 Based on [MarkdownGenerator](https://github.com/neuecc/MarkdownGenerator) by [neuecc](https://github.com/neuecc).

 ## Example

 For generate Markdown put .dll and .xml project files in same directory with XDocumentor.exe and use command:

 ```csharp
 XDocumentor.exe MyProject.dll markdown 0 0
 ```

 After execution, a directory markdown with  Markdown files will be created in same directory.

 ## Arguments